vldc-hq/backdoor/README.md

 You need to configure at least one deployment for service to be usable.
 Deployment is specified in configuration file as an object with a name and two properties (script name to be executed and a secret to authorize deployment).

-Here is an example of `config.json` file:
+Here is an example of a `config.json` file:

 ```json
 {